-My guess is you don’t like to be angry people for long.
+If you’re like me, you don’t enjoy being around angry people.
 If you’re a sensitive, empathetic person, you may feel for the angry soul, especially if you witness whatever triggered the anger.
 Maybe you even try to help, which is great, as long as you’re not fueling the flames.
-In a best-case scenariio, you can help the person let go.
+In a best-case scenario, you can help the person let go.

-Sometimes, though, you see the same wrath again and again.
-In other words, you’re not dealing with anger but an angry person.
-And if you continue your connection, the anger will likely be directed towards you
+Sometimes we see the same wrath again and again.
+In other words, we’re not dealing with anger but an angry person.
+Eventually, the anger will likely be directed towards you.

 Why Do People Get Angry?